pypa/packaging.python.org/source/guides/installing-stand-alone-command-line-tools.rst

 ::

-  $ pip install --user pipx
+  $ python3 -m pip install --user pipx
-  $ userpath ~/.local/bin  # ensures the path of the CLI application directory is on your $PATH
+  $ python3 -m userpath ~/.local/bin  # ensures the path of the CLI application directory is on your $PATH

 ..
 Note:: You may need to restart your terminal for the path updates to take effect.